Say hello to the latest addition in our “how to write a brief” series, where we’re looking at how to write a rebranding brief.

 They’re not easy to write, and if you’ve never written a branding or rebranding brief before, you’re bound to need help.

 But, the majority of the input should be from you.
-The business owner, Marketing Director, or Marketing Manager of the company in question.
+The business owner, Marketing Director, Marketing Manager, or Marketing Team of the company in question.

 After all, you’re the one with the genuine insight and information about your business.
 You know the problems you’re facing.

 You’re the Hermione Granger of your brand in a room full of Ron’s (sorry, non Harry Potter fans).

 So, even if you have some loose ideas around your brief, a good branding agency will help you tighten it up and get your rebrand on track.

 Your agency should be engaged enough to dissect your brief and ask you thoughtful questions.